ffilipponi/rtsa/README.md

 ### Currently, the following analytical methods are supported:

 * Empirical Orthogonal Function

-### The following analytical methods will be supported soon:

 * Empirical Orthogonal Teleconnections
 * Self Organizing Maps
 * Seasonal Trend Decomposition using Loess
-* Breaks For Additive Season and Trend,
 * X-11
 * X-13-ARIMA seasonal adjustment